 Photo by Maslowski Wildlife Productions.

-Delmarva Nesting Foundation's Purple Martin Club fledged over 1500 purple martins during the 2013 season.
-Members enjoy installation of their system in the Spring, monitoring and maintenance during the season, take down, cleaning and storage of the system over the Winter.
-Club members enjoyed 95% success in attracting birds and no loss due to the crafty black snake!
+Members enjoy installation of their system in the Spring just as the birds arrive back from South America, monitoring and maintenance during the season, take down, cleaning and storage of the system over the Winter.
+Club members enjoyed 95% success in attracting birds and minimal loss due to predators!

 Purple Martin houses mounted on a pulley system are easier to monitor and maintain.
 Systems should have starling resistant holes, perches, and predator guards.
 Black snakes love to climb up these poles!